In the wake of Sandy’s last and worst attack of the 2015 season, here’s what the lesser outlets are saying. Reflect and enjoy. —B. Keyes, I. Woolley

 According to yet another school of thought, we may have to accept an increase in attacks on developed nations as the price of urbanization elsewhere.

-It’s the law of unintended consequences, or as Ehrlich prefers to say, chickens come home to roost: our punishment for the sin of exporting capitalism.
+It’s the law of unintended consequences, or as Ehrlich prefers to say, chickens come home to roost: our punishment for the sin of exporting capitalism and wealth.

 Readers hoping for definitive statements in the future tense are bound to be frustrated by Ehrlich’s oeuvre.
 Like the very best scientists, he’s careful to couch his predictions in the probabilistic argot of might, might just, could, may, may well and we know fuck-all about hundred-year variability.